jhfoxliu/iMVP/README.md

 iMVP is currently not a single package.
 We provide two ways to apply iMVP in your analysis:
 - For new users not experienced in Python, we suggest you to use our interactive interface for quick analysis.
-- For advanced users, we suggest you to follow our `Notebooks` (`HeLa_Noc.ipynb` and `Human_dev.ipynb`) to learn the details of iMVP.
+- For advanced users, we suggest you to follow our `Notebooks` (method-to-modifications):

-## Contents
-- Requirement
-- Basic usage
-- Examples
-- GPU accerlation
-- The interactive version
-- Contact
-- Citation
+  - `HeLa_Noc.ipynb` and `Human_dev.ipynb` are for the basics construction of an iMVP analysis (one-to-one).
+  - `m6A_methods.ipynb` and `PseudoU_methods.ipynb` are for the comparative analysis of different methods for RNA modification discovery (one-to-several).
+  - `RNA_seq_var.ipynb` is for modification discovery from RNA-seq variants (one-to-many).
+  - `m6A_nanopore.ipynb` is for phase-matching stratey for Nanopore modification discovery (one-to-many).
+  - `Benchmarking_[xxx].ipynb` are Notebooks for method and parameter selection guidances.

-## Requirement
+## Requirements

 We use `Python 3` in iMVP.
 We list the packages required in each notebook.
 In summary, we require `pandas`, `numpy`, `umap-learn`, `hdbscan`, `scipy`, `matplotlib`, and `seaborn` for most of the usages.
 For some cases, `scikit-learn` should be isntalled for benchmarking.
 We recommend you to install `Weblogo` and `MEME` for further analysis of the clusters.

-For Linux, all of the packages and softwares are available on Pypi (with `Pip`) or on the official websites.
+For `Linux` (and probably for `MacOS`), all of the packages and softwares are available on Pypi (with `pip`) or on the official websites.

-For Windows, `Weblogo` and `MEME` might not be avilable. `hdbscan` from Pypi is not compatible but can be install via unofficial wheels (https://www.lfd.uci.edu/~gohlke/pythonlibs/).
-Meanwhile, while computing large dataset, a time out error will happen if `core_n_jobs` in `hdbscan` is larger than 1.

-## Basic usage and examples

-I don't think packing all the functions into a class is a good idea for this project.
-Everything can done with native objects of python and pandas.
-To make it clear, I provide a set of helper functions in the folder `Utils`, and I define all of the used functions in each notebook.
+We don't recommend running iMVP with `Windows`.
+Please note that, `hdbscan` from Pypi is not compatible, instead, you can get an wheels (https://www.lfd.uci.edu/~gohlke/pythonlibs/) with some troubles with multi-threads (please modify `core_n_jobs` if you get some troubles).
+In addition, `Weblogo` and `MEME` are not available on Windows, too.

 **Background knowledge** HDBSCAN

 ## GPU accerlation

-To achieve analysis in huge dataset, we use NVIDIA `RAPIDS` library (majorly `cuML`) to accelerate `UMAP` and `HDBSCAN`.
+To achieve analysis with huge dataset, we use NVIDIA `RAPIDS` library (majorly `cuML`) to accelerate `UMAP` and `HDBSCAN`.
 Please visit the office pages for more information.

-Please note that, we can speed up `UMAP` with `RRAPIDS` in more than 10-folds.
+Please note that, we can speed up `UMAP` with `RRAPIDS` in more than 40-folds.
 But it's hard for `HDBSCAN`, because we will have various computational complexity with different data and different parameters.
 I offen get out of GPU memory if too many small clusters are wating for analyzing.
 Hence, the current best practices for large dataset (e.g., 40 million non-repeative editing sites) is to use `UMAP` to compute the corrdinates on the 2D plane, then process the projections to CPU version `HDBSCAN` for further clustering.
 We also notice that, soft-clustering strategy will be buggy when the condensed tree is too large.

 ## The interactive version

-We also develop an interactive version of iMVP.
-This interactive one is built with `Plotly`.
-This version is suitable for quick and flexible analysis with low to middle (up to 100K) sites.
-The detail of the interactive version please see our document.
+The interactive version of iMVP is here ().

 ### Credits

 - The idea, major codes, and notebooks are contributed by `Jianheng Liu` (https://orcid.org/0000-0003-0216-1951) at Rui Zhang's Lab (Jan, 2022).
-- The interactive version developed on Plotly is contributed `Jing Yao` at Rui Zhang's lab (Jan, 2022).
+- The interactive version is contributed `Jing Yao` at Rui Zhang's lab (Jan, 2022).

 ### Contact

 For any bugs, please post them in `Issues`.

-You can also contact `Jiangheng Liu` (jhfoxliu@gmail.com) directly.
+For the issues about iMVP framework, you can also contact `Jiangheng Liu` (jhfoxliu@gmail.com) directly.

+For the issues about the interactive interface (bugs, feature requests, and etc.), please contact `Jing Yao`.

 ### Citation